Connect to Azure and Artifact Repo for Your Web App Deployments

 - Artifactory: see Add Artifactory Servers.

-- Azure Container Registry: you can use the Azure Cloud Provider you set up in the previous step.
+- Azure Container Registry: see Add Microsoft Azure Cloud Provider.
+You can use the Azure Cloud Provider you set up in the previous step.

 For example, here are the Docker Hub settings in an Azure Web App: